blainebehen/HeadScanning/README.md

 The script will prompt you for an object name, then automatically:

 1. Drive the robot through the seven capture poses
-2. Save RGBD frames and per-pose point clouds
+2. Capture a 3D point cloud at each pose
 3. Merge the point clouds into the robot's base frame
 4. Denoise with MCMD_Z
 5. Fill the underside of the object with synthetic base points